Suburban Baths (Pompeii): Structure

-Only one apodyterium has led to speculation by archaeologists that both men and women shared this facility, or that it was male-only or time-shared.
-The apodyterium contains the erotic wall paintings.
+Only one apodyterium or dressing room has led to speculation by archaeologists that both men and women shared these baths, or that it was male-only or time-shared with females bathing at one time and males bathing at a different time.
+If it had been time shared the dressing room that contains the erotic wall paintings would have been used by everyone when they attended.

 Erotic art in the Suburban Baths

+A room that is thought to be a dressing room in the suburban baths has on a wall inside it seven wall paintings of sexual scenes and one wall painting of a figure with an enlarged scrotum.
+These wall paintings were found in 1986 when the room was first excavated.
+The paintings are dated to 62 to 79 CE.

 The erotic wall paintings in the Suburban Baths are the only set of such art found in a public Roman bath house.
-Explicit sex scenes (such as group sex and oral sex) are depicted in these paintings that cannot be easily found in collections of erotic Roman art.
+Explicit sex scenes of group sex and oral sex are depicted in these paintings and these scenes cannot be easily found in collections of erotic Roman art.
 As the sexual acts portrayed are all considered "debased" according to the customs of ancient Rome, it is possible that the intention behind their reproduction was to provide a source of humour to visitors of the building.
-The paintings are in the apodyterium and each scene is above a numbered box.
-These boxes are thought to have functioned as lockers in which bathers put their clothes.
-It is speculated that the paintings possibly served as way for the bathers to remember the location of their box (in lieu of numbering).
-The presence of these paintings in a public bathhouse shared by men and women gives some insight into Roman culture and suggests that people would not have found this offensive, and possibly humorous.